Burns - Dressings

 Sunburn

-• For more severe burns (blistered or skin loss) treat as management of all other burns below.
+• For more severe burns (blistered or skin loss) follow the management guidelines for ‘Dressings of other burns at PCH’ below.

 Facial burns